MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/standard-activities/append-line.md

 - The file name you want to append to.

-- The type of file encoding that the file you are appending to uses.
+- The type of file encoding that the file you're appending to uses.

 - The text you append.